 The periodic payment to Medicare, an insurance company, or a health care plan for health or prescription drug coverage.

 Health care to prevent illness or detect illness at an early stage, when treatment is likely to work best (for example, preventive services include Pap tests, flu shots, and screening mammograms).

 The doctor you see first for most health problems.
-He or she makes sure you get the care you need to keep you healthy.
-He or she also may talk with other doctors and health care providers about your care and refer you to them.
+They make sure you get the care you need to keep you healthy.
+They also may talk with other doctors and health care providers about your care and refer you to them.
 In many Medicare Advantage Plans, you must see your primary care doctor before you see any other health care provider.

 Approval that you must get from a Medicare drug plan before you fill your prescription in order for the prescription to be covered by your plan.
 Your Medicare drug plan may require prior authorization for certain drugs.